Evolution of pi^0 suppression in Au+Au collisions from sqrt(s_NN) = 39 to 200 GeV

 Neutral pions were measured on a statistical basis via their $\pi^0 \rightarrow \gamma\gamma$ decay branch with the electromagnetic calorimeter (EMCal)~\cite{nimemc}.
 The EMCal comprises two calorimeter types: 6 sectors of lead scintillator sampling calorimeter (PbSc) and 2 sectors of lead glass \v{C}erenkov calorimeter (PbGl).
 Each sector is located $\approx 5$\,m from the beamline and subtends $|\eta| < 0.35$ in pseudorapidity and $\Delta\phi$ = 22.5$^\circ$ in azimuth.
 This Letter presents results obtained with the PbSc sectors only.
 The segmentation of the PbSc ($\Delta\eta\times\Delta\phi = 0.01\times0.01$) ensures that the two photons from the $\pi^0 \rightarrow \gamma\gamma$ decays are very well resolved up to \pt $<$ 12\,\gevc, i.e. across the entire \pt range of this measurement.

-The results are based on data sets of $\,3.5\cdot 10^{8}\,$ and $\,7.0\cdot 10^{8}\,$ minimum bias \AuAu events at 39 and 62.4\,GeV, respectively.
-The minimum bias (MB) trigger for both \sqsn = 39 and 62.4\,GeV was provided by the Beam-Beam-Counters (BBC)~\cite{nimbbc}, located close to the beam axis in both directions and covering $3.0\leq |\eta| \leq 3.9$.
-In order to reduce background at least two hits were required in both BBC's.
+The results are based on data sets of $\,3.5\cdot 10^{8}\,$ and $\,7.0\cdot 10^{8}\,$ minimum-bias \AuAu events at 39 and 62.4\,GeV, respectively.
+The minimum-bias (MB) trigger for both \sqsn = 39 and 62.4\,GeV was provided by the Beam-Beam-Counters (BBC)~\cite{nimbbc}, located close to the beam axis in both directions and covering $3.0\leq |\eta| \leq 3.9$.
+In order to reduce background at least two hits were required in both BBCs.
 This condition selects $\sim86$\% of the total inelastic cross section.
-The centrality selection in \AuAu collisions at both energies was based on the charged signal sum of the BBC's, which is proportional to the charged particle multiplicity.
+The centrality selection in \AuAu collisions at both energies was based on the charged signal sum of the BBCs, which is proportional to the charged particle multiplicity.
 For each centrality the average number of binary collisions ($\left<N_{\rm coll}\right>$) and the number of participants ($\left<N_{\rm part}\right>$) were calculated using a Glauber model~\cite{glauber} based Monte Carlo code.

 The PHENIX analysis of neutral pions is described in detail elsewhere~\cite{ppg080}. \tab{tab:syst} lists the sources of systematic uncertainties on the extracted-\piz invariant yields in this analysis.
 They can be divided into three different categories: (1) Type-A, \pt-uncorrelated; (2) Type-B, \pt-correlated, where the correlation may be an arbitrary smooth function; (3) Type-C, \pt-correlated, where all points move by the same fraction up or down.
 The main sources of systematic uncertainties in the \piz measurement are the energy scale, yield extraction and particle-identification (PID) efficiency correction.